hbons/SparkleShare/README.md

 things simple and to stay out of your way.
 It allows you to instantly sync with any Git repository you have access to.

-SparkleShare currently works on Linux and Mac.
-A Windows port and mobile device support are planned for the future.
+SparkleShare currently works on Linux, Mac and Windows.

 [![Flattr this git repo](http://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/thing/21770/SparkleShare-Sharing-work-made-easy)